16 Using Administrative Data to Improve Social Protection in IndonesiaVivi Alatas (Asa Kreativita)

 16.4 Studying the Collection of Administrative Data Itself

 As described in Using Administrative Data To Implement An Experimental Treatment, a number of programs in Indonesia use the UDB—a unified database of the households that are eligible for government programs.
-A series of studies conducted by members of this research team explored a variety of ways how to do this best (in particular Alatas et al. (2012), Alatas et al. (2016)).
+A series of studies conducted by members of this research team explored a variety of ways how to do this best (in particular Alatas et al. 2012, 2016).

 16.4.1 Administrative Data Collection for Program Targeting

 To mitigate these risks, careful decisions on data collection and selection were needed, and a number of options for collecting this administrative data were considered.
-In particular, there was debate as to whether to conduct a survey sweep with hard data collection enabling the use of a proxy-means test (see Using Administrative Data to Implement an Experimental Treatment and Using Administrative Data as a Research Treatment to Improve Data Collection), community-based targeting, or some combination of both.
+In particular, there was debate as to whether to conduct a survey sweep with hard data collection enabling the use of a proxy-means test (see sections 16.2.1 and 16.4.2), community-based targeting, or some combination of both.
 In collaboration with the government, researchers from J-PAL and the World Bank conducted a randomized control trial to test these targeting methods against each other (Alatas et al. 2012).

 16.4.2 Using Administrative Data as a Research Treatment to Improve Data Collection